Does this test have other names?

 What is this test?

 This test looks at the human leukocyte antigens (HLA) in your blood.
-This test is used if you need an organ or stem-cell transplant, to find an organ or stem cells that are as close to yours as possible.
-An improper match if you need a stem-cell transplant could cause the stem cells to harm you.
-A mismatched organ transplant can cause the organ to fail and be rejected.
+This test is used if you need an organ or stem-cell transplant, to find an organ or stem cells that are as good a match to yours as possible.
+A bad match with a stem-cell transplant could cause the stem cells to harm you.
+A bad match with an organ transplant can cause the organ to stop working and be attacked by your body’s immune system (rejected).

 HLAs are proteins found on the surface of most of the cells in your body.
-They signal to your immune system which cells are parts of your body and which cells are potentially harmful organisms.
-They play an important role in protecting you from infections, but they also make organ transplants more difficult.
+They signal to your immune system which cells are parts of your body and which cells may be harmful.
+They play an important role in protecting you from infections.
+But they also make organ transplants more difficult.

 HLAs are also involved in autoimmune diseases.
 These are diseases in which the body attacks its own tissues.
-The HLA test can be used to identify these diseases.
+The HLA test can be used to show if you may have one of these diseases.

 Why do I need this test?